Garden Products have been selling solar pumps since 1995. Over this

 water only.
 12 month warranty.

-a 40 watt solar PV panel.
-A powerful little pump that pumps a reasonable
+directly to a 40 watt solar PV panel.
+A powerful little pump that

-amount of water to quite a high head.
+pumps a reasonable amount of water to quite a moderate head.

 This pump needs at least a 200mm of water depth